María Fernanda Aristizábal

 María Fernanda Aristizábal Urrea (born 19 June 1997) is a Colombian beauty pageant titleholder who won Señorita Colombia 2019.
 Aristizábal is the first representative from Quindío to win Miss Colombia and Miss Universe Colombia.
-Aristizábal represented Colombia in Miss Universe 2022 and reached the Top 16.
+Aristizábal represented Colombia in Miss Universe 2022 and reached in the Top 16.

 Early life

 Aristizábal was born in Armenia, Quindío, Colombia on June 19, 1997.
 Her father is Bernardo Alonso Aristizábal Franco and her mother is Bertha Lucía Urrea Posso.
 Aristizábal completed her elementary and high school education at the Colegio Franciscano San Luis Rey in her hometown.
 She later graduated with a degree in social communication from Luis Amigó Catholic University in Medellín, Antioquia in July 2021.